m4rcu5/resume/Marcus_van_Dam.md

 ## Summary ##

-+ DevOps engineer and system architect with experience in Unix, Linux, Windows and VMWare environments.
++ DevOps/SecOps engineer and system/network architect with experience in Unix, Linux, Windows and VMWare environments.
 Deployment and design on bare metal and cloud platforms.
 + Problem seeker, loves finding a solution, but rather fixes the problem before it manifests itself.
 + Programming and maintenance experience in Perl (main language), Ruby (Chef), PHP, Python and Shell scripting.
 + Only limited frontend skill.
-+ 10 years of experience in the field of hosting services.
++ 15 years of experience in the field of hosting services.
 + Network operator of the AS9017 network.
 + If there is another way, would not accept the half, quick and dirty solution.
 + Turning hobbies into work.
 Combining experience with hosting, photo, video, audio and network if possible.